AYLIEN/apis/scripts/README.md

 ## Generating the SDKs

+> Note: Make sure you edit package version manually in `/aylien/v1/news/config/*.json` and in `/aylien/v1/news/*.yaml` into either `v4.x.x` or `v5.x.x`.

 The SDKs are generated from the API definition files found in the [`/aylien/v1/`](/aylien/v1) directory.
 There are also JSON configuration files in these directories for each language (see [`/aylien/v1/news/config`](/aylien/v1/news/config) for example).
-This process is automatic using the `generate-sdks.sh` script.
+This process is automatic using the `generate-sdks.sh <version>` script.

 > Note: Make sure you have `gsed` installed.

 ```
-sh ./generate-sdks.sh
+sh ./generate-sdks.sh vX
 ```
+> Note: Where `vX` is your version to generate. `ex. ./generate-sdks.sh v4`

 Please note that this script calls `install-openapi-generator.sh` if it can't find the `openapi-generator-cli.jar` file.